Wreiler/Watched-in-year/README.md

-# Watched-in-2021
+# Watched-in-year
-Analysis of watched films in 2021 with Jupiter Notebook
+Analysis of watched films during a year with Jupiter Notebook

 I created a notebook to keep a list of watched movies